DCR - Dacryocystorhinostomy (download this page for printing - PDF File)

 - Following successful surgery you may notice air vent from the punctum with forceful nose blowing.
 This is considered normal.

 - You should not drive to or from your surgery.
-Bring a friend or relative with you or take a taxi.
+Bring a friend or relative to drive you, or take a taxi.

 - Discontinue all blood thinners and ASPIRIN products one week prior to surgery (including Coumadin, Heparin, Advil, Motrin, Naprosyn, Ginko Baloba, and Green Tea).